AkhileshPachnanda/Astrography/README.md

 - [Github Repository](https://github.com/AkhileshPachnanda/Astrography)

-Info - For math functions and a few other things, took help from Stackoverflow, still the code & logic was written by me, not copy pasted.
+Info - For math functions and a few other things, took help from Stackoverflow

-Official Entry for Ryan International School - Ghaziabad, Tech Event "TechXplore" Codeverse - 2022

-Made By Akhilesh Pachnanda - Ryan International School, Vasant Kunj.

 **Known Issues -**